ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 * Adjusted `green` color for `hover` from `"#0A7147"` to `"#006736"`in `tailwind.config.js`
 * Added new `tailwindcss` utility function for `text-stroke` in order to improve readability of white text in front of yellow background in `tailwind.config.js`

-## v.0.6.7 - hotfix
+## v.0.6.8 - hotfix

 * Reverted configuration on `postcss.config.js`

-## v.0.6.8
+## v.0.6.9

 * Disabled rendering `reaction` count on drafts in `ManagePostItemCard` Component
-* Adjusted alignment, padding, borderRadius, width, and height for `ManagePostMainContent` Component
+* Adjusted alignment, padding, border radius, width, and height for `ManagePostMainContent` Component
-* Adjusted alignment, margin, padding, borderRadius, width, and height for `ManagePostModal` Component
+* Adjusted alignment, margin, padding, border radius, width, and height for `ManagePostModal` Component
-* Adjusted alignment, margin, padding, borderRadius, width, and height for `ManagePostSidebar` Component
+* Adjusted alignment, margin, padding, border radius, width, and height for `ManagePostSidebar` Component
 * Adjusted margin for `ManagePostSidebarContent` Component
 * Added `ref` for handling file input media to remove any selected media file when `fileListAtom` is empty in `ManagePostSidebarContent` Component
 * Adjusted width for `TagPersonSelect` Component